Decision-Making Under Complete Uncertainty: You Will Not Regret Being Greedy: Strategies for the Decision Maker

 \section{Strategies for the Decision Maker}

-In this section we define strategies for the DM that select products based on the available observations, without knowing the state distribution.
+In this section we define strategies for the DM that select products based on the available observations.

 The \textit{uniform strategy}, denoted as $\sigma_u$, selects each product $d \in D$ with equal probability, $\sigma_u(B) \sim \text{Uniform}(D)$, regardless of the observation matrix $B$.
-We use the uniform strategy as a benchmark to compare against the greedy strategy.
-The payoff of the uniform strategy is equal to the simple mean of the expected value of the products, for example $\pi(\sigma_u, \tilde{S}_1)=1.45$.
-And the regret is the difference of the highest-valued product and the uniform's strategy payoff: $V_{\tilde{S}_1}(2)-\pi(\sigma_u, \tilde{S}_1)=0.15$.

-The \textit{greedy strategy} selects the highest rated products from the available observations.
-Let $V_B:D \rightarrow [1,n_r]$ be the function that calculates the observations weighted value of a product given an observation matrix $B$:

-Let $d^*\in \arg \max_{d\in D} V_B(d)$ be a product with the highest observed rating given $B$.
-The choice of products with the \textit{greedy strategy} is defined as follows:
+The \textit{greedy strategy} selects the product(s) with the highest observed average rating.
+Given observation matrix $B$, let $ V_B : D \to [1, n_r]$ denote the function computing a product's average observed rating: